StanWski/Pico_W_DCHP-Communication/README.md

 ## Overview

 **AP_DHCP** turns your Raspberry Pi Pico W into a standalone Wi-Fi access point with a built-in DHCP server.
-It also runs a lightweight HTTP server that serves a web page for user input and displays computed results.
+It also runs a lightweight HTTP server that serves a plain text API for user input and displays computed results.
 This project is ideal for embedded applications, IoT demonstrations, or educational purposes where a self-contained wireless network and web interface are required.

 ## Features

 - **Wi-Fi Access Point**: Pico W acts as a wireless AP with configurable SSID and password.
 - **DHCP Server**: Assigns IP addresses to clients connecting to the AP.
-- **Web Server**: Serves a simple HTML form for user input and displays results.
+- **Web Server**: Serves a plain text API for user input and result retrieval.
 - **LED Control**: Example endpoint to toggle the onboard LED via the web interface.
 - **C++ Implementation**: Uses lwIP, Pico SDK, and CYW43 driver for networking.